-M. INCENDIARY DEVICES:
+M. Incendiary Devices:

 No student shall possess, light, and/or discharge smoke bombs, stink bombs, fireworks, cigarette lighters, matches, or similar devices.
-(Level 2)
+(Level 1-2)

-N. OFF-CAMPUS OFFENSES:
+N. Off-Campus Offenses:

-Off-campus misconduct for which a student shall be disciplined includes, but is not limited to, any off-campus conduct that is:
+Off-campus misconduct for which a student shall be disciplined includes, but is not limited to, any off-campus conduct that:

-- Prohibited by the Georgia or United States criminal codes; AND - Punishable as a FELONY or would be punishable as a felony if committed by an adult; AND - Conduct for which a student has been arrested, indicted, adjudicated to have committed, or convicted; AND - Conduct which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
-(Level 2-3 and contact Public Safety)
+- Could result in the student being criminally charged with a felony and is Prohibited by the Georgia or United States criminal codes or would be punishable as a felony if committed by an adult; AND - Makes the student's continued presence at school a potential danger to persons or property at the school or disrupts the educational process.
+(Level 1-5 and contact CCSDPD)

-O. OTHER BEHAVIORS:
+O. Other Behaviors:

 No student shall participate in any activity that is subversive to good order and discipline of the school not specifically addressed in the other sections of this Code of Conduct (Possession or use of counterfeit money or forged official school forms is included in this category).
-(Level 1-3)